Can You Run Pool Pump Without Skimmer? Safe Solutions

 Increase Chlorine Levels

-Boost your free chlorine (FC) by 1-2 ppm above normal levels to compensate for reduced circulation.
-Test daily using a Taylor K-2006C test kit and maintain FC according to your cyanuric acid (CYA) levels using the FC/CYA chart.
+Boost your free chlorine (FC) by 1-2 ppm above your typical target levels (typically maintaining 3-5 ppm instead of the standard 1-3 ppm) to compensate for reduced circulation.
+Test daily using a Taylor K-2006C test kit and maintain FC according to your cyanuric acid (CYA) levels using standard chlorine/cyanuric acid ratio guidelines.

 More Frequent Testing